Why Allergy Encasements?

 Your pillows are the most important bedding items to protect, since they’re so close to your face and breathing passages.
 Dust mites also favor duvets and other cushy coverings.

-When you shop, whether you choose organic mattress encasements or conventional ones, the most important factor is the size of the openings in the fabric’s weave.
+The most important factor is the size of the openings in the fabric’s weave.
 This measurement is called pore size, and is measured in microns.

 To block mites and their droppings, the fabric’s pore size should be no greater than 10 microns.
 To block pet dander, look for six microns or less.